appetizers sardinian

 Pane Carasau "Pantry Bruschetta" (Tomato + Olive Oil + Oregano)

 The simplest Sardinian snack: crispy pane carasau flatbread topped with fresh tomatoes, olive oil, and oregano.
-Five minutes to Mediterranean bliss.
+Five minutes, no cooking.

 Prep 5 min